 - Water supply system broadly involves transmission of water from the sources to the area of consumption through free flow channels or conduits or pressure mains.
-Depending on topography and local conditions, conveyance may be in free flow and/or pressure conduits. - Transmission of water accounts for an appreciable part of the capital outlay and hence careful consideration of • is called for, before deciding the best the economics on mode of convevance.
+Depending on topography and local conditions, conveyance may be in free flow and/or pressure conduits. - Transmission of water accounts for an appreciable part of the capital outlay and hence careful consideration of ٠ is called for, before deciding economics the best mode of the on conveyance.
 While water is being conveyed, it's necessary to ensure that there is no possibility of pollution from surrounding areas.